From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem

 This paper presents a novel framework for UE solution prediction in the traffic assignment problem utilizing the Transformer architecture, a state-of-the-art deep learning architecture known for its efficacy in handling complex sequence modeling tasks.
 The motivation for this research stems from the need to overcome the computational challenges associated with classical mathematical optimization methods for UE.
 The proposed approach aims to predict path flows from the user's perspective, thus providing a more granular and theoretical solution.
 Importantly, the model learns path flows that inherently satisfy flow conservation and OD demand, attending to physical and operational constraints without requiring explicit enforcement during training.
 We do not consider all possible equilibrium path flows as reference points; therefore, even if our solution deviates from other equilibrium configurations, it may still achieve better overall quality according to the selected criteria.

 To validate the proposed method, we conducted experiments on both synthetic networks and real-world urban transportation networks, considering various link-missing cases and multi-class scenarios with incomplete OD demand, and on a large-scale network, demonstrating the model's effectiveness in predicting optimal path flow distributions.
 The results demonstrate that the model can reliably predict path flows even when both OD demand data and network link data are missing.
-Moreover, it maintains robust performance under network topology changes without retraining, despite being trained only on baseline missing OD demand.
+Moreover, it maintains robust performance under network topology changes without retraining, despite being trained only on original urban network with baseline missing OD demand.
 Thus, the framework not only reduces computational costs but also adapts to changes in network demand and structure without retraining, enabling robust `what-if' analyses for transportation planning and management.